-- You get frustrated at how slow everything moves in the physical plane and the effort it takes to make things happen.
+- You get frustrated at how slow everything moves in the physical plane and the effort and time it takes to make things happen.

 - Your sense of purpose and spiritual mission is at the forefront of your life and you think you’re a lightworker.

 - You are very empathic/intuitive and pick up negative ‘stuff’ from other people all the time (one more good reason for being reclusive!)